nickolasdaniel/Networking-in-Go/NetworkCLITool/README.md

 **Netool** has actions such as _**ns** (Name Server)_ / _**ip** (IP Lookup)_ / _**mx** (Mail Exchange Record)_ / _**cname** (Canonic Name)_

-You can run the application by typing `netool command hostname` where
+You can run the application by typing `go run netool.go command hostname` where
 * `command` is one of the four actions listed above
-* `hostname` is the desired URL upon the specified command will act
+* `hostname` is the desired URL upon the specified command will act Or just build it with `go build netool.go` and then run the compiled binary.